Boiled Egg Diet: What Is It and Does it Work?

 You can prepare eggs by boiling, poaching or scrambling, but all of these cooking methods should be done without any oil or butter.

-Starchy carbohydrates like potatoes, rice, breads, and pastas are not allowed.
+Starchy carbohydrates like potatoes, rice, bread, and pasta are not allowed.
 Foods that are high in sugar, such as fruits and sweets are also a no-no.

 In terms of servings, the exact amount is determined according to a person’s sex, height and level of activity engaged in.